mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Additional Addons

+!!! warning
-**Note: These steps are entirely optional and are only for advanced customization.**
+    These steps are entirely optional and are only for advanced customization.

 If you would like to distribute or create your own addon, you can create an addon CFG file, and then instruct users to add an exec for it to a `tf/cfg/user/addons.cfg`.